 The Charter provides for the Committee to comprise at least four members, three of whom will be non-executive directors and one of whom will be the Managing Director & CEO.
-The current members of the Committee are Rebecca McGrath (Chairman), Kathryn Fagg, Joseph Breunig and Jeanne Johns.
+The current members of the Committee are Rebecca McGrath (Chairman), Brian Kruger, Xiaoling Liu and Jeanne Johns.

 The Committee is to meet as frequently as required but not less than four times a year.
-The attendance of the members of the Health, Safety, Environment and Community Committee at each meeting held during the financial year ended 30 September 2018 is set out on page 3 of the Annual Report.
+The attendance of the members of the Health, Safety, Environment and Community Committee at each meeting held during the financial year ended 30 September 2020 is set out in the Directors' Report (contained in the 2020 Annual Report).